 - The Starling Marketplace offers direct access to many more financial products.
-Including insurance and mortgages.
+This includes services and products from Starling’s partner providers, such as insurance, ISAs and mortgages.

 So, which is cheaper for money transfers?

-For these reasons, if you’re looking for a current account for travelling and doing the occasional money transfer, this decision is a no-brainer and Starling is your guy.
+For these reasons, if you’re looking for a current account for everyday banking, budgeting, going travelling and doing the occasional money transfer, this decision is a no-brainer and Starling is your guy.

 - You need to send money in a currency that Starling doesn’t cover or charges higher fees for.

 - You just want a money transfer service, not another current account.

 - No monthly fees or fees overseas

 - Apply in minutes, direct from the app